ml-research/rational_activations/README.md

 </tr>
 </table>

-PAU matches or outperforms common activations in terms of predictive performance and training time.
+Rational matches or outperforms common activations in terms of predictive performance and training time.
 And, therefore relieves the network designer of having to commit to a potentially underperforming choice.

 ## 2. Dependencies